 Bessy’s constant drive for the welfare and success of all the families that she works with also led to her being named Santa Rosa Academic Academy’s Employee of the Year in 2013.
 With her exceptional experience in community resources and social services, Bessy constantly strives to provide a secure future for all local and bilingual families.

 Danilda Reyes serves as Family Advocate for The Coast Unified School District in Cambria.
 She has experience working with children and youth in behavioral programs and in one on one classroom settings.
 She was a Teacher at The Dominican Republic with experience in Kindergarten students, Elementary and Middle School Students.
 Danilda is bilingual in English and Spanish.

 Danilda came to Atascadero in 2011 from the Dominican Republic, where she previously taught grade school.
 She enjoys working with children and has led crocheting workshops.
 In her spare time, Danilda loves to shop and sing karaoke.
 She has been working for The Link Family Resource Center for almost 5 years providing her services in the Santa Lucia Middle School, Cambria Grammar School, Coast Union High School and Leffingwell High School Continuation in Cambria.
 Danilda loves what she is doing because She enjoys and feels satisfaction every time that she helps children and families to improve or change their lifestyle, because with her contribution she can achieve an impact to the community.

-Sylvia Santini joined The Link Family Resource Center in 2017 as a Family Advocate.
+Erica Andrade joined The Link Family Resource Center in 2019 as a Family Advocate.
 She works at Judkins and Mesa Middle School helping parents of Middle School students connect with resources such parent education, housing assistance, and basic needs such as food and utility bills.
-In addition, Sylvia helps Spanish-Speaking families complete agency applications for utility assistance and after-school enrichment fees.

 Early Childhood Services